LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 ├── PIML_Loss/
 │   └── Different physics-informed loss approaches
 │   └── screw_data_s02-v2_identival-to-v1.pkl (must be transfered into this file)
-|
-├── data/
-│   └── Includes databases as zip files.
-Must be unzipped and transfered to designated locations │
+│
 ├── ConvTran/
 │   └── External repository (see instructions)